OSGeo/gdal/doc/source/user/configoptions.rst

       Used by :cpp:func:`OGRLineString::transform`.

-      Can be set to YES to remove points that can't be reprojected.
-See #3758 for the purpose of this option.
+      Can be set to YES to remove points that cannot be reprojected.
+This can for example help reproject lines that have an extremity at a pole, when the reprojection does not support coordinates at poles.

 -  .. config:: OGR_CT_USE_SRS_COORDINATE_EPOCH
       :choices: YES, NO